kmazza2/urn/README.md

 ```
 GOPROXY=direct go get -u
 ```
-This project targets RHEL 9.
+This project targets RHEL 9 on x86_64.
+At this time there are no plans to support other platforms.